- When selling, it’s important not to burden the new owners by leaving behind items they didn’t ask for.

 - Some items, like manuals, warranties and spare parts, can be left behind as a convenience to the new owners.

-- When in doubt about what to leave behind, consult your REALTOR® who can provide an expert opinion.
+- When in doubt about what to leave behind, consult your REALTOR® for their expert opinion.

-Your home’s heading off the market and you’re heading to the closing table.
+Your home’s headed off the market and you’re headed to the closing table.
 As you pack up your belongings, you may wonder how tidy you should leave the property — and what you can leave behind as you pack up for good.

-Here are insights you can use to ensure you have a no-drama handoff to the new owners.
+Here are tips to ensure a no-drama handoff to your home’s new owners.

 Don’t leave anything behind without asking

 After years in one place, some items can feel like they belong in a certain room or space — but they really just belong to you.
-Consider the fabric laundry room cubbies that fit just so on the shelves, the stand-up toilet paper dispenser in the basement bathroom, the twinkly lights you hung in the backyard in the summer of 2012.
+Consider the fabric laundry room cubbies that fit just so on the shelves, the stand-up toilet paper dispenser in the basement bathroom, the twinkly lights you hung in the backyard a few summers ago.

 To ensure you don’t miss anything: